phantie/object-modification-in-one-line/README.md

-# one-line_methods
+# attribute setting and method calling in one line
-Execute methods in one line even if they do not return the object they are bound to.
+Execute methods even if they do not return the object they are bound to and set attributes in one line.

 Say, we have: